cyhuangx/cyhuangx.github.io/content/home/research.md

     description: |2-
         Responsibilities include:

-        * Conducted direct numerical simulations of lid-driven cavity flow and pitzDaily flow
+        * Conducted direct numerical simulations of lid-driven cavity flow and pitzDaily flow at different Reynolds numbers
         * Extracted Lagrangian coherent structures based on both heuristic and analytical methods
-        * Analyzed physical mechanism behind these two flows
+        * Analyzed physical mechanism behind these two flows from the Lagrangian perspective

   - title: Flow and Magnetic Structures in a Kinematic ABC-Dynamo
     company: Shanghai Jiao Tong University